- Table of Contents

 a.
 Competitive Strategy

-The competitive strategy adopted by an organisation stands as a powerful determinant in shaping its HR decisions.
+An organisation's competitive strategy is a powerful determinant in shaping its HR decisions.
 Whether an organisation is pursuing a cost leadership strategy, differentiation, or focusing on a niche market, the nuances of HR practices must align seamlessly with these strategic choices.
 For instance, an organisation emphasising cost leadership may lean towards labour efficiency and cost-effective training methods to maintain a competitive edge.

 The Guest Model prompts organisations to critically evaluate their chosen competitive strategy and adjust HR practices accordingly.
 It underscores the importance of synchronicity between the overarching business strategy and the specific tactics employed in talent management, workforce development, and performance appraisal.